llewelld/sailfish-autobackup/README.md

 ## Use at your own risk

 This script hacks around with the settings QML files.
 It's been designed so you can revert the changes, but it's not particularly robust.
 I've tried it a couple of times out of necessity.
-It did the job, but that's all

-**you use this at our own risk**.
+It did the job, but that's all. **You use this at our own risk**.

 ## Usage instructions